 Columbia covers much of the cost for back-up care except for the copays listed below:

 - Center-Based Child Care: $3 copay per hour per child

 - In-Home Care for Children or Adults Copay Structure:

 - $7 per hour for the first 50 hours used

 - $12 per hour for hours 101-150

-- There is a 4 hour minimum for the in-home care option.
+- There is a 4 hour minimum for care reservations.